TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-physical-deployment-issues.md

 No, setting up the appliance on an Azure VM is not recommended.

 ### Issues with the prerequisites check on appliance

-**I am getting an error in the Internet prerequisites check on the appliance**
+**I get an error during the Internet prerequisites check**
 1. Ensure that you can connect to the required [URLs](https://docs.microsoft.com/azure/migrate/migrate-appliance#url-access) from the appliance.
 1. Check if a proxy/firewall is blocking access to these URLs.
 If allow listing is required, make sure that you allow list all of the URLs.
 1. If a proxy server is configured on-premises, provide the proxy details by selecting **Set up proxy** in the same step.
 Make sure that you provide the authorization credentials if the proxy needs them.
 1. Ensure that the appliance server has not been previously used to set up the [replication appliance](https://docs.microsoft.com/azure/migrate/migrate-replication-appliance) or have mobility service agent installed on the server.

-**I am getting an error in the auto update check on the appliance**
+**I get an error during the auto update check**

 Include all of the [required URLs](https://docs.microsoft.com/azure/migrate/migrate-appliance#url-access) to the allow list, and make sure they are not blocked by proxy or firewall settings.
 If the update of any appliance component fails, manually update the component either by rerunning the prerequisites, or by following these [steps](https://docs.microsoft.com/azure/migrate/migrate-appliance#manually-update-an-older-version).

 ### Issues in registering the appliance with Azure Migrate _(New experience)_

 **When I click Login on the Azure Migrate Appliance Configuration Manager, a new tab opens with no device code and I cannot log in**

-1. Go back to the **Appliance configuration manager** tab and you will find the device code in bold text, directly below the **Login** button.
+1. Go back to the **Appliance configuration manager** tab.
+The device code appears directly below the **Login** button in bold text.
 1. Copy the device code and paste it in the **Login** tab to proceed with your Azure log in.

 **After a successful login with my Azure user account, the appliance registration step fails with the message, "Failed to connect to the Azure Migrate project.
-Check the error details, follow the remediation steps, or click on 'Retry' button"**
+Check the error details, follow the remediation steps, or click on 'Retry' button"**.

 This issue occurs when you log in from the Appliance configuration manager using a different Azure user account than the account used to generate the Azure Migrate project key on the portal.
 1. To complete the registration of the appliance, use the same Azure user account that generated the Azure Migrate project key on the Azure portal.
-Or, assign the required roles and [permissions](https://docs.microsoft.com/azure/migrate/tutorial-prepare-physical#prepare-azure-for-server-assessment) to the Azure user account that evoked the error and then register the appliance.
+Or, assign the required roles and [permissions](https://docs.microsoft.com/azure/migrate/tutorial-prepare-physical#prepare-azure-for-server-assessment) to the Azure user account that received the error, and then register the appliance.

 **I am having issues when I try to register the appliance using the Azure Migrate project key copied from the project**